Fix QuickBooks Error 6000 83 When Creating & Restoring Company File

 • Later, create a backup company file. and save your backup file to the folder that you created on your C: drive.

-By following the above steps if you do not see Error -6000,-83 anymore then we advised start using your backup company file as your main company file. and avoid using your old company file anymore if possible.
+By following the above steps if you do not see Error -6000,-83 anymore then we advise start using your backup company file as your main company file. and avoid using your old company file anymore if possible.
 To avoid using the company file mistakenly, rename your old company file.

-If you are still facing backup Error -6000,-83, then look for the section below for your server set up (Windows or Linux) and follow the steps accordingly to resolve this issue.
+If you are still facing backup Error -6000,-83, then look for the section below for your server setup (Windows or Linux) and follow the steps accordingly to resolve this issue.

-Getting Error while restoring a company file
+Getting an Error while restoring a company file

 Solution 1: Review your backup filename